Food for Life: Food Justice for a Better Future

 Events have triggered a global food crisis that will drive millions more people into extreme poverty, magnifying poverty’s hunger, malnutrition and diseases.
 Mercy Ships Food for Life program recognizes that people need more than just access to healthcare – they need access to food and nutrition.

 Mercy Ships helps train people in Africa on how to sustainably produce nutritional food and crops.
 People can discover improved food production and preparation methods.
 The Food for Life program restores and renews lives, land, and communities through holistic, organic agricultural development.

 Mercy Ships has long been committed to strengthening health systems and providing direct medical services through surgical intervention onboard our hospital ships.
-But did you know, Mercy Ships is also dedicated to whole person care?
+We are also dedicated to whole-person care.
 Since 1997, Mercy Ships has provided education to help participants rebuild, restore, and renew their land and communities through organic agriculture development.
 Today, we call this life-changing training program Food for Life.

 How Food for Life Transforms Communities

 The program provides in-depth agricultural training, with special focuses on nutrition and business entrepreneurship.
 As course participants discover which crops to plant and best tending practices, they also learn how to produce, process, market, and sell their crops.